-In line with certain literature (see Bartlett & Ghoshal 1998; Briscoe 1995; Herkenhoff 2000; Hofstede 1991; 1993; 2001), the assumption in this study is that national cultural differences are a significant factor in shaping institutions as well as in shaping HRM polices.
-Therefore the emphasis of research in this study is on national cultural differences rather than institutional differences.
+In line with certain literature (see Bartlett and Ghoshal 1998; Briscoe 1995; Herkenhoff 2000; Hofstede 1991; 1993; 2001), the assumption in this study is that national cultural differences are a significant factor in shaping institutions as well as in shaping HRM polices.
+Therefore the emphasis of research in this section is on national cultural differences rather than institutional differences, with differences in managers" perceptions of the companies" HRM policies being noted in a following section.